guannan-kwok/test-infographic/README.md

 # infographic test

 ## Description
-This infographic compares the differences between  between SSD and HDD.
+This sample infographic compares the differences between  between SSD and HDD.

 ## Artboards
 - Artboard 7 is the rough draft for the infographic.
 A grid was used to better organize the content define categories.